piterrr70/DevConsoleV7G/README.md

 # Features
 - Easy to set up.
 Add DevConsoleV7G component and that's it!
 - Easy to add new comands (MonoBehavior based commands)
+- On Console Show Action Trigger (MonoBehavior based On Console Show Action)
 - Intuitive command suggestion
-- On Console Show Action Trigger
 - You can add console logs from other components with one line of code
 - Keeps a history of last used commands
 - Documentation included